chavarera/PythonScript/Basic/WhileLoop.md

 - While loops repeat as long as a certain boolean condition is met.
 - The while loop in Python is used to iterate over a block of code as long as the test expression (condition) is true.
-- Mostly while loop is used when we want to iterate a dynamically number of times repeation
+- Mostly while loop is used when we want to iterate a dynamically number of times repeation.
 - The loop iterates while the condition is true.
 - When the condition becomes false, program control passes to the line immediately following the loop.
-- Iteration means executing the same block of code over and over, potentially many times
+- Iteration means executing the same block of code over and over, potentially many times.

 Syntax:
 ```python